Skip to main content

 ./check-status.sh

-Accessing the Backstage Developer Portal
+Access the Developer Portal

-🌐 Backstage Portal URL: http://localhost:7007
+🌐 Backstage Portal: http://localhost:7007

 The Backstage portal provides:

-Deploying a Web Application with OpenChoreo
+Deploy a Sample Web Application

 ./deploy_web_application.sh

-✅ Endpoint is ready!
+βœ… Endpoint is ready!

 🌍 You can now access the Sample Web Application at: https://react-starter-development.choreoapps.localhost:8443